kyco/eeaas/README.md

 # Easter eggs as a service

-This utility creates a very basic skelton with which easter eggs can be injected into apps or websites running JavaScript.
+This utility creates a very basic skeleton with which easter eggs can be injected into apps or websites running JavaScript.
 > Use at own risk.

 [Demo](https://eeaas.herokuapp.com/)